 Nutrition – good nutrition is important in puppies just like in children.
 Starting them off right sets the stage for a long healthy life.
 Small puppies should be fed small frequent meals, as often as 4 times a day.
 All puppies should be fed a high quality puppy food for at least the first six months of their life.

 Spay / Neuter – spaying and neutering not only prevents pet overpopulation, but also gives your dog a longer, healthier life by preventing many cancers and infections.
-We recommend spaying or neutering at 6 months of age.
+We recommend spaying or neutering at 6 months of age (we may recommend delaying this in some large breed dogs).
 A spayed or neutered pet lives a longer, happier life.

 Housetraining – this is a critical part of making your pet a part of your life and a member of the household.
 Crate training is one of the most effective and safest way to housetrain your new dog.